 A dark, rich honey reminiscent of molasses derived primarily from the buckwheat plant.
 This honey is rich in vitamins and minerals, considered to be one of the most nutrient-rich honeys.

-Oregon's Willamette Valley is an agricultural cornucopia in one of the most fertile areas in the Cascadia bioregion.
-We use honey from this ecoregion derived from honeybees' pollination of mostly wildflowers and blackberry blossoms.
+We use honey from this ecoregion, derived from honeybees' pollination of mostly wildflowers and blackberry blossoms.

 Picked along the shores of the Columbia River, the Himalayan Blackberry is considered a “naturalized” invasive plant to the region.
 Quite ubiquitous throughout Cascadia, this plant finds home in disturbed areas including roadsides, clear-cuts, and abandoned fields.
 It produces abundant berries rich in flavor, color, and sweetness, ripening in mid-summer.